Robinlovelace/simodels/README.md

 What just happened?
-We created an ‘OD data frame’ with the function `si_to_od()` from geographic origins and destinations, and then estimated a simple ‘production constrained’ (with the `constraint_p` argument) gravity model based on the population in origin and destination zones and a custom distance decay function with `si_calculate()`.
+We created an ‘OD data frame’ with the function `si_to_od()` from geographic origins and destinations, and then estimated a simple ‘production constrained’ (with the `constraint_production` argument) gravity model based on the population in origin and destination zones and a custom distance decay function with `si_calculate()`.
 As the example above shows, the package